 Google says the next time users sign in to their account, they'll start seeing prompts to create and use a passkey, making future sign-ins easier.
 It also means they'll see the 'bypass password' option enabled in their Google Account settings.

-Passkey is a login mechanism that leverages public key cryptography to authenticate user access to websites and applications, with the private key stored securely on the device and the public key stored on the server.
+Passkey is a login mechanism that leverages public-key cryptography to authenticate user access to websites and applications, with the private key stored securely on the device and the public key stored on the server.

 Using passkey as the default method simplifies login authentication

-When logging into a website or application that supports passkey, a random code is generated and sent to the user, requiring biometric or PIN verification to be signed and sent back to the server.
+When logging into a website or app that supports passkey, a random code is generated and sent to the user, requiring biometric or PIN verification to be signed and sent back to the server.

 Source link